 All this process generates various potential sources of bias in the estimation of PPPs.
-The main ones are as follows: the method of aggregation of basic headings' prices into PPPs index; quality matching; and items' representativity (Deaton and Heston, 2010; ICP, 2007).
+The main ones are: the method of aggregation of basic headings' prices into PPPs index; quality matching; and items' representativity (Deaton and Heston, 2010; ICP, 2007).
 The direction of the PPP bias can have a key influence on our results.
 Let's suppose that the true price-income relationship is flat.
-Fig. 5 shows that if in low-income countries PPPs tend to be overestimated a negative price-income relationship would arise because of that bias; however, if PPPs are underestimated, a Penn-BS effect would emerge.
+Figure 5 shows that if in low-income countries PPPs tend to be overestimated a negative price-income relationship would arise because of that bias; however, if PPPs are underestimated, a Penn-BS effect would emerge.

-The literature has so far established that PPPs in low-income countries tend to be underestimated (Almas, 2012; Deaton and Heston, 2010; Hill, 2004; Neary, 2004; Nuxoll, 1994).
+The literature has so far established that PPPs in low-income countries tend to be underestimated (Nuxoll, 1994; Neary, 2004, Hill, 2004; Deaton and Heston, 2010; Almas, 2012).
 This implies that the negative price-income relationship in poor countries shown in the paper is likely to be a lower bound of the true one.

 The method of aggregation of basic headings' prices into the PPP index differs between the ICP/World Bank and the PWTs.
 The ICP focuses on a regional approach.
-They firstly compute within-region PPPs and then they obtain between-region PPPs using the global core products prices while maintaining the within-region ranking of
+They firstly compute within-region PPPs and then they obtain between-regions PPPs using the global core products prices while maintaining the within-region ranking of countries.
+Whereas, the PWT firstly aggregates goods in three different categories (consumption, investment, and government) using a GEKS methodology and then aggregate prices of these categories into the final PPP index for GDP using a Geary-Khamis method (GK); this is done across all countries in a single step.